rabbitmq/cluster-operator/INSTALL.md

 docker load -i rabbitmq-for-kubernetes-servicebroker
 ```

-Tag the image to point to your own image repository
+Tag the image to point to your own image repository:

+<your-repository> would be <image-repository-host>:<image-repository-port>/<image-subpath>
+without the schema (e.g. http:// or https://)

 ```bash
 ~$ docker tag rabbitmq-3.8-rc-management \